 Unlike those who work within the protective layers of a bureaucracy, entrepreneurs have a very immediate and intimate relationship with the marketplace.
 When you’re successful, someone writes you a cheque.
 When you’re not successful … no cheque.

 This “feedback loop” is a constant stream of information, and it can teach you how to progress to higher and higher levels of success — if you pay attention to it and if you learn the lessons it’s trying to teach you.

 In the Strategic Coach Program, we have an exercise I call The Experience Transformer.
 The essence of it is that when something happens in your business, whether it seems “good” or “bad” to you in the moment, you ask three questions:

-This activity also creates a boost in morale and enthusiasm throughout the company.
+This activity also creates an boost in morale and enthusiasm throughout the company.
 People develop the perspective of, “Hey, we’re moving quickly here.
 This is really different from before.”
-And that’s contagious.
+And I think that’s contagious.
 If you get one person doing this, then a second, a third, and a fourth, it creates a Multiplier Mindset inside your company.

 Look ahead to the next quarter and, with your team members, identify five or six areas where you can use this approach.
 Ask, “What’s working?
 What’s not working?
 If we could do this over from scratch, how could we do it better?”

 As you go, acknowledge the progress people make — recognize it, point out the significance of it, and, above all, reward them for it.
 Then it’s just natural to move on to the next question: “Can you think of any place else we could do something like this?”
 It creates the first bubble that starts the whole pot boiling.

 You can explain this principle to anyone on the planet, and they will immediately understand it.
 Plus, I think this would be anyone’s preferred way of being at work.
 How wonderful to be in an environment where everybody’s searching for better and better ways to get things done and being recognized for their discoveries.